ktor-doc-jp/ktor-doc-jp/advanced/pipeline/attributes.md

 ### API reference

-The full interface for this class, looks like:
+The full interface for this class looks like:

 ```kotlin
 interface Attributes {